Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

 • Cost: Families pay tuition (see Fees below)

-• Group size: About 3 Youth Leaders per group; max 15 per session.
-Spots fill quickly.
+• Group size: About 3 Youth Leaders per group; 8–15 total per session, depending on number of groups.
+Spots often fill quickly.

 • New CITs: 3–4 weeks